 Female genital cutting.
 Female genital cutting, in which part or all of a girl's outer genitals are cut off, can cause serious health problems.
 These include pelvic and urine system infections, sexual and emotional problems, and difficulties during childbirth.
-Yet despite these problems, it continues to be widely practiced.
-Every year about 3 million girls are cut, mostly in Africa, and in some parts of the Middle East and Asia.
+Despite these problems, about 3 million girls are cut every year, mostly in Africa but also in parts of the Middle East, Asia and countries where people from these regions have migrated.